dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 ## Conclusion

-This page covered how to use the [upgrade/static](api/upgrade/static) package to incrementally upgrade existing AngularJS applications at your own pace and without impeding further development of the app for the duration of the upgrade process.
+This page covered how to use the [upgrade/static](api/upgrade/static) package to incrementally upgrade existing AngularJS applications at your own pace and without impeding further development of the application for the duration of the upgrade process.

 Specifically, this guide showed how you can achieve better performance and greater flexibility in your hybrid applications by using [downgradeModule()](api/upgrade/static/downgradeModule) instead of [UpgradeModule](api/upgrade/static/UpgradeModule).